 There are a few other public buildings in Roche, but there is less than in some comparable industrial settlements of similar size no other chapel, no Literary or Mechanics Institute building (although the Temperance Hall provided accommodation for some of these uses), no Masonic Lodge.
 Most of the public buildings owe more, indeed, to the established, Anglican order than they do to non-conformist 'industrial' independence.
-The rendered, gabled Temperance Hall of 1884 with its lancet windows, for instance, built in memory of Thomas Pearce, rector 1841-63, the Church Sunday School/hall in Fore Street of 1887, stone built with brick detailing, again in a simple village-gothic lancet style, the simple stripped-down detailing of the Board School (now Roche Junior School) of 1871, with its equally stripped down rendered 20th century neo-geo headmaster's house.
+The rendered, gabled Temperance Hall of 1884 with its lancet windows, for instance, built in memory of Thomas Pearce, rector 1841-63, the church Sunday School/hall in Fore Street of 1887, stone built with brick detailing, again in a simple village-gothic lancet style, the simple stripped-down detailing of the Board School (now Roche Junior School) of 1871, with its equally stripped down rendered 20th century neo-geo headmaster's house.
+None are architecturally outstanding, although all have a simple, modest merit, and are appropriate to their setting.
+Rather less sympathetic, but of some interest in its early use of concrete frame and panelling, is the utilitarian post-war Victory Hall in Victoria Road.